 How do you manage the role of product manager to cope client requirement vs building feature for the product?

-Would you recommend B2B or a B2C company to gain experience in the early years as a Product Manager?
+Would you recommend a B2B or a B2C company to gain experience in the early years as a Product Manager?

 Either is fine.
-I recommend growing companies where work is fun, culture is great and you have a good leadership that you can learn from.
+I recommend growing companies where work is fun, culture is great and you have good leadership that you can learn from.
 B2B, B2C etc doesn’t matter as much unless you have a big passion for a particular sector.

 How to handle feature requests from VCs/Board if you do not agree with its alignment with the product vision?

-PM does a lot of things and easy to get lost in a massive to-do list.
+PMs do a lot of things and easy to get lost in a massive to-do list.
 What five areas do you spend most of your time in day/week?
 What is one area which you absolutely focus/review every day?

 Five areas…hard to say since every product is different.
 But at my level, I ensure the following:

-- Have a decision making session where I sit with the team and make calls.
-Forging decisions is one critical part of a PM’s job
+- Have a decision-making session where I sit with the team and make calls.
+Forging decisions is one critical part of a PM’s job.

 - I review user metrics every day to ensure the product is fine.